MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/nc-d3d12umddi-pfnd3d12ddi_initialize_meta_command_0052.md

 # PFND3D12DDI_INITIALIZE_META_COMMAND_0052 callback function

 ## -description

-Initializes a meta-command.
+**PFND3D12DDI_INITIALIZE_META_COMMAND_0052** initializes a meta-command.

 ## -parameters

 ### -param unnamedParam1

 A handle to the driver's data for the command list.
+The driver uses this region of memory to store internal data structures that are related to its command list.

 ### -param unnamedParam2